-The thing you probably know about my country is: The Solidarity movement was born there, the leader of Solidarity was Lech Walesa.
+The Solidarity movement was born there, the leader of Solidarity was Lech Walesa.
 Pope John Paul II was also Polish.

 But the thing you really should know is: Poland is a modern, exciting destination with the strongest performing economy in the EU.
 Its capital, Warsaw, is a vibrant city with museums, art galleries, parks and theatres, pubs and clubs.
 Poland has everything the rest of Europe has, but all in one beautiful and affordable destination.